carpentries/instructor-training/08-performance.md

 while the adoption of code review over the last 15 years has done more to improve everyday programming than any number of books or websites.

-But this kind of feedback isn't part of teaching culture in North America.
+But this kind of feedback isn't part of teaching culture in English-language school systems: in the US, Canada, the UK, Australia, and elsewhere, what happens in the classroom stays in the classroom.
-Here, what happens in the classroom stays in the classroom: teachers don't watch each other's lessons on a regular basis, so they can't borrow each other's good ideas.
+Teachers don't watch each other's lessons on a regular basis, so they can't borrow each other's good ideas.
 The result is that *every teacher has to invent teaching on their own*.
 They may get lesson plans and assignments from colleagues,